nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Finds projects whose names contain the given keywords.

 Format: `find [KEYWORD...]`
-- The search is case-insensitive. e.g run will match Run.
+- The search is case-insensitive. e.g run will match Run
-- Only the name of the projects are searched.
+- Only the name of the projects are searched
-- Can be multiple words.
+- Can be multiple words
-- Keywords provided must be complete words and will only match complete words from the name of the project.
+- Keywords provided must be complete words and will only match complete words from the name of the project

 Example: `find scare` returns the **Scare House** and **Easily scare Night** projects.